Ludlow Street: Art and music scene

 In the early 1980s, Ludlow Street was well known as a street where no wave Colab artists connected with ABC No Rio lived; such as Kiki Smith, Fab Five Freddy, Coleen Fitzgibbon, Tom Otterness, Wolfgang Staehle, Steven Parrino, Joseph Nechvatal, Peter Fend, Walter Robinson, Aline Mare, George Condo and art critic Carlo McCormick.
 In 1980, Coleen Fitzgibbon made a video called Ludlow about Ludlow Street.
 From 1983 to 1989, the bimonthly cassette publication Tellus Audio Cassette Magazine was based out of 143 Ludlow Street.
 Leonard Abrams started the East Village Eye cultural magazine at 167 Ludlow Street.
 In 1989 the Beastie Boys used a photo of the southwest corner of Ludlow and Rivington Street as the cover for their album Paul's Boutique.
+The intersection was renamed “Beastie Boys Square” on September 9, 2023.
 In 2015, Mitch Corber created a short documentary video called Ludlow Street with Clayton that features Clayton Patterson walking down the street, discussing its cultural demise due to gentrification.
 Wolfgang Staehle presented an extended digital photographic record of Ludlow Street in his exhibition at Postmasters Gallery in 2016/2017.
-From 2004 to 2009 the performing and visual arts space Collective:Unconscious was located at 145 Ludlow Street.
+From 1995 to 2004 the performing and visual arts space Collective:Unconscious was located at 145 Ludlow Street.
 In 2009, the School of Visual Arts established its Ludlow Residence at 101 Ludlow Street, which houses 350 art students.
 The notable music club Luna Lounge, an instrumental venue that help usher in what became a new millennial wave of guitar bands like The Strokes, Interpol and The National, was located at 171 Ludlow Street from 1993 until 2005.